tstuefe/JEP387/jep.md

 A general purpose allocator like malloc on the other hand needs to be able to release and reuse individual allocations at any time.
 Providing that ability comes at the cost of memory and CPU overhead.
 Because of that disadvantage, a customized arena based allocator will always be faster and achieve tighter memory packing than a general purpose allocator.

-The C Heap allocator in particular as some further disadvantages:
+The C Heap allocator in particular has some further disadvantages:

 - Since allocations cannot be placed into pre-reserved ranges, we cannot use them to allocate Klass structures and convert their pointers into a narrow format by adding a common offset.
 In other words, the Compressed Class Space as it exists today would not work, we would have to re-imagine the way class pointers are encoded into their narrow format.
 The current encoding scheme is very effective and it would be difficult to find a similarly effective way to encode them.